The Perfect Little Town

 “I am a person,” the little people kept saying to itself as their little feet pounded on the cobblestones.
 “I am a person.”

-The little people wasn’t sure why they remembered the word person so suddenly.
+The little people weren’t sure why they remembered the word person so suddenly.
 But they still didn’t realize they were something called a “he” and a “boy.”

 The people scrambled down the outer side of the wall and ran until they became a little speck in a sea of green.
 Before long, they reached the forest and disappeared into it.

-Now, at night in the town, when the screens light up, the same story is told, no different.
+Now, many weeks later, at night in the town, when the screens light up, the same story is told, no different.
 Everyone watches and repeats the words they know.
 They have forgotten how they tore apart the bigger people and the littler people escaped.

 But the gods have not forgotten.
 They have renewed efforts at cleaning the drains.
 They have appointed panels and committees to test the people and the air, make calculations and corrections.
 New elixirs and more potent injections are being administered.
 A world council of the gods has been convened.